How Much Does It Cost to Plaster a Ceiling in 2025?

 Having old or damaged plaster renewed will provide a fresh and smooth new look, which in turn gives you better options when it comes to decorating.

-For plasterboard, applying this to a ceiling would cost about £200 to £300 for a small ceiling, with the price rising to £300 to £450 for a medium ceiling, or £500 to £750 for a large ceiling.
+Applying plasterboard to a ceiling would cost about £200 to £300 for a small ceiling, with the price rising to £500 to £750 for a larger area.
+It is also worth mentioning fire-rated plasterboard is required in areas such as kitchens and garages, which can be slightly more expensive.

 In the case of wet plaster, for this you’d need to budget for about £150 to £200 for a small ceiling, £200 to £300 for a medium ceiling, or £300 to £400 for a large ceiling.